MinellaPersonalProjects/my-tech-teachings/content/blog/start-vue-project-with-shortcuts.md

 # Conclusion

-You can run your newly setup project using the command
+You can navigate into your folder and run your newly setup project using the command

 ```bash
   yarn dev